StanNedelkov/SoftUniCSharpOOPExam/README.md

-# SoftUni OOP exam from April 2022 called Cars
+# SoftUni OOP exam from April 2022